ChessMax/test_upcoming_macros/README.md

 - official_fixed folder contains some of the [official examples](https://github.com/dart-lang/language/tree/main/working/macros/example)
 "fixed" to be able to run them;
 - www folder contains examples found in the internet;
-- *_gen.dart files contain generated code for some applied macroses.
+- *_gen.dart files contain generated code for some applied macros.